How Do I Get Over My Fears Of Driving? – 10 Tips For Teen Drivers

 No. Avoiding driving altogether is not always the best solution for a fear of driving.
 While it may be tempting to avoid driving and rely on others or public transportation, this can reinforce the fear and make it even harder to overcome.
 Instead, it is important to seek out professional help and develop a treatment plan that includes gradually exposing oneself to driving situations and practicing relaxation techniques to promote safe and confident driving.

-- How Do I Get Over My Fear Of Driving?
+- How Do I Get Over My Fears Of Driving? – 10 Tips For Teen Drivers

 - 10 Tips For Overcoming Driving Anxiety